gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 Because of that, some of you might be fluent with OOP.
 And others are not.
 Or you're in somewhere between.

-This simple fact made me think hard about what content should be included in this post.
+This simple fact made me think a lot about what content should be included in this post.

 If I explain everything about OOP, then experts will be bored.
 But if I skip the explanation and focus on comparing features, novices will stop reading this part.